The Duke MBA

 We invite our alumni, corporate partners, and recruiters to explore the many ways in which to partner with HSM and the new Master of Management in Clinical Informatics (MMCi) program:

 HSM industry conferences focused on health informatics, clinical outcomes, and medical devices have bolstered student recruitment activities and triggered actions that have reverberated throughout the health care community.
-Learn more about our upcoming and past conferences.
-To subscribe to our conference newsletters, or to serve as speaker, panelist, or sponsor, send an email to email@example.com.
+To subscribe to our conference newsletters, or to serve as speaker, panelist, or sponsor, send an email to firstname.lastname@example.org.

 Corporate partnerships are actively cultivated in the global health care arena.
 Industry conferences, advisory board meetings, and executive education programs invite health care executives and policymakers to exchange insights, align academic offerings with industry needs, and interact with the next generation of health care leaders.
 For students, these industry events, along with practicums, internships and other learning experiences, provide exposure to key health sector issues and industry leadership.
 Contact Terry Kale for additional information.